Property and traffic offences the most common types of crime

 Bicycles the most common stolen objects

 More than half of offences reported to the police were traffic offences.
-Two thirds of traffic offences are speed limit violations.
-In 2015, 432,000 traffic offences were committed (does not include offences involving driving under the influence).
-A total of 260 persons were killed in traffic in 2015.
+Three quarters of traffic offences are speed limit violations.
+About 498,000 traffic offences were committed in 2017 (does not include offences involving driving under the influence).
+A total of 224 persons were killed in traffic in 2017.
 The number of traffic fatalities was last as low as this in the 1940s.
-A fifth of traffic fatalities involve driving under the unfluence.
+A fifth of traffic fatalities involve driving under the influence.